-Under our articles of association, our board of directors must consist of at least five and not more than nine directors, including at least two external directors required to be appointed under the Israeli Companies Law.
+Under our articles of association, our board of directors must consist of at least five and not more than nine directors, including, to the extent then required to appoint them, at least two external directors, who may be required to be appointed under the Israeli Companies Law.
 At any time the minimum number of directors (other than the external directors) shall not fall below three.
-Other than external directors, for whom special election requirements apply under the Israeli Companies Law, as detailed below, the Israeli Companies Law and our articles of association provide that directors are elected annually at the general meeting of our shareholders by a vote of the holders of a majority of the voting power represented present and voting, in person or by proxy, at that meeting.
+Other than external directors, for whom special election requirements apply under the Israeli Companies Law when they are required to be elected, as detailed below, the Israeli Companies Law and our articles of association provide that directors are elected annually at the general meeting of our shareholders by a vote of the holders of a majority of the voting power represented present and voting, in person or by proxy, at that meeting.
 We have only one class of directors.